puppetlabs/puppet-docs/source/pe/2.0/console_live.markdown

 The Node List
 -----

 Every task in live management inspects or modifies a **selection of nodes.** Use the node list in the live management sidebar to choose the nodes for your next action.
+(This list will only contain nodes that have completed at least one Puppet run, which may take up to 30 minutes after you've [signed its certificate][certsign].)

+[certsign]: ./install_basic.html#signing-agent-certificates

 ![The node list][live_nav_nodelist]